teccr/chembot/Readme.md

 # ChemBot Help

 ## Basic Interaction
-The user interacts with Chembo by asking questions to retrieve chemical Compound data.
+The user interacts with ChemBot by asking questions to retrieve chemical compound data.
 Example:
 ```
 Get molecular formula for aspirin
 ```
 A search request will contain the following parts:
-* ID Type (Identifier Type): Unique identifier to be used in the search.
+* ID Type (Identifier Type): A unique identifier to be used in the search.
 The PubChem REST API requires an explicit specification of the ID Type to use.
 * Search Criteria: The value for the identifier.
 The data will be retrieved based on this field.
-* Chemical Property to retrieve: Compound property to retrieve from PubChem database.
+* Chemical Property to retrieve: The compound property to retrieve from the PubChem database.
 * Attachments: Additional information to show in the result for each ChemBot request.

 ## Identifier Types
-The user must work with the available identifier types.
-They correspond to a PubChem requirement.
-When the user gets a pop-up asking ID Type, choose the one corresponding to the current search.
-You can also type the value.
+The user must work with the available identifier types, each one corresponds to a PubChem requirement.
+When the user gets a pop-up asking ID Type, they have to choose the one corresponding to the current search, they can also type the specific value.
 ChemBot supports the following Identifier Types:
 * name: Chemical name or any synonym available in the PubChemd system.
 * cid: PubChem Compound Identification.
-Non-zero integer and a unique identifier for chemical structures.
+A non-zero integer and a unique identifier for chemical structures.
 * smiles: Simplified Molecular Input Line Entry System.
 It is a chemical structure line notation for representing molecules.
 It uses printable characters and may include wildcards.
-* inchi key:  IUPAC International Chemical Identifier, a chemical structure line notation.
+* inchi key:  IUPAC International Chemical Identifier.
+It is a chemical structure line notation used for representing molecules.
 * sid: Unique identifier for a depositor-supplied molecule.
 It is an external registry ID provided by another data source.

 ## Search Criteria
-A value corresponding an identifier type.It will be used as the search criteria to retrieve compound information.
+A value corresponding an identifier type.
+It will be used as the search criteria to retrieve the compound information.
-Example:
+Example 1:
 ```
 What is the exact mass for glucose?
 ```
-In the previous query, the search criteria are "glucose" and the identifier type is "name".
+In this query the search criteria is "glucose" and the identifier type is "name".
-Another example:
+Example 2:
 ```
 get name for CC1=CC=CC=C1
 ```
-In the previous case, the 'CC1=CC=CC=C1' is the search criteria (it is a SMILES value).
+For this case the "CC1=CC=CC=C1" is the search criteria (it is a SMILES value) and the identifier type is "name".

 ## Chemical Properties
-ChemBot allows the slack user to retrieve a good number of chemical properties with different permutations:
+ChemBot allows the Slack user to retrieve a good number of chemical properties with different permutations:
 * Molecular Formula (MF, mol formula, formula).
 * Molecular Weight (MW, mol weight, weight).
 * Canonical SMILES (cs, csmiles, smiles).